DrPaulBrewer/single-market-robot-simulator/README.md

  `node build/index.js` from the installation directory will run the simulation, reading the `config.json` file and outputting various log files.

- You can name a file like `/my-files/research/project123/sim.json` but the simulator will then fetch that file but continue to run and output market data files into the current directory, and not necessarily in the directory where that `sim.json` file is located.
-Instead, consider copying the `sim.json` file to a new directory, `cd` to that new directory, and run
+ You can name a file like `/my-files/research/project123/sim.json` The simulator will then fetch that file but continue to run and output market data files into the current directory, and not in the directory where that `sim.json` file is located.

+ To keep configuration and output files in the same directory, consider copying the `sim.json` file to a new directory, `cd` to that new directory, and run

  `node /path/to/single-market-robot-simulator/build/index.js sim.json`